-76. The working materials of the Hungarian contribution to the European Danube Region Strategy were prepared with the coordination of the minister responsible for regional development, continuously published on the website of the ministry, jointly with international documents affecting the development of regional policies.
+95. The working materials of the Hungarian contribution to the European Danube Region Strategy were prepared with the coordination of the minister responsible for regional development, continuously published on the website of the ministry, jointly with international documents affecting the development of regional policies.

+96. As per Governmental Decree No. 78/2008 information regarding natural bathing areas including water quality, accidental pollution sources and pollution events in last year are published by the municipalities and National Health Direction Organizations as well.

-Government Decree 218/2009 (X. 6.) on the substantive requirements of the regional development concept, the regional development programme and regional planning, and the detailed rules on their adaptation, elaboration, coordination, approval and disclosure.
-It sets out mandatory environmental and environmental protection duties for the assessment, analysis and planning-proposing stages of the regional plans, setting out the substantive requirements of regional impact studies serving as a basis for regional plans and rules applicable to the review and disclosure of regional plans.
+97. Governmental Decree 218/2009 (X. 6.) - henceforward named the content requirement Decree - on the substantive requirements of the regional development concept, the regional development programme and regional planning, and the detailed rules on their adaptation, elaboration, coordination, approval and disclosure.
+It sets out mandatory environmental and environmental protection duties for the assessment, analysis and planning-proposing stages of the regional plans (environmental, social and economic), setting out the substantive requirements of regional impact studies serving as a basis for regional plans and rules applicable to the review and disclosure of regional plans.
+As per the content requirement decree the Minister responsible for regional development, regional spatial planning and strategic planning of the regional development publishes accepted regional plans on the Governmental Website and the TeIR as well.
+Regional plans, accepted by the county administration, are published by the mentioned administration on its website, and forwards it to the minister responsible for the area.

 Article 5, paragraph 6 (encouraging operators to disclose their environmental parameters, environmental information relating to products)